 The best edible oil for your family

 Corn oil is also good, so is Canola.
 I have not mentioned anything about Fish oil here so far.
-Oil from deep-sea fishes contains Omega-3 fatty acids which are good for health.
+Oil from deep sea fishes contains Omega-3 fatty acids which is good for health.

 Rice Bran oil now available in Bangladesh is rather tricky.
 I, myself was involved in the production and processing of Rice Bran oil in Bangladesh at one of the Vegetable oil Industries.
 The bran must be extracted within 24 hours and processed immediately, or else the fatty acids go up exponentially and it becomes impossible to refine.
 I remember that the FFA in the oil we produced rose from 4% to 70% within days!
 Ultimately we had to sell that oil to the soap manufacturers.
 Therefore, I would not advocate the use of Rice Bran oil.